doytsujin/chroot-docker-kubernetes/README.md

 /lib64/ld-linux-x86-64.so.2 (0x00007effc055f000)
 ```

 >**NOTE** - I am using CentOS 7.
-Your list may contain a different set of files if you are using another Linux system, such as Ubuntu:
+Your list may contain a different set of files if you are using another Linux operating system, such as Ubuntu:
 >
 >```
 ># Ubuntu 20.04